My Podcasting Gear, Setup, and Process – Lean Blog Podcast

 - Embed a streaming audio player into my blog (I create a blog post / web page for each podcast)

-Hipcast has basically given me, for my purposes, unlimited disk space and bandwidth, even as I'm over 137 podcasts.
+I also share MP3 file as a link from Hipcast's hosting.
+Hipcast has basically given me, for my purposes, unlimited disk space and bandwidth, even as I'm over 300 podcasts.

 One question I often get is “how many people listen to each episode?”
 Counting visitors to a web page is very easy and straightforward (although just because somebody loads a blog page, it doesn't mean they read it).

-Hipcast gives me download counts, but I'm not sure how reliable the counts are.
+Podbean and Apple give me download counts, but I'm not sure how reliable the counts are.
 Downloads don't equal the number of listeners.
-Let's say somebody shares the MP3 on an internal computer network or other site…
+Let's say somebody shares the MP3 on an internal computer network or other sites…

 I have to give Norman Bodek credit because it was his suggestion, in early 2006, to “do a lean radio show” that turned into this podcast.
 He was my very first guest and he remains a very dear friend.